cdegroot/unclever/README.md

 ## I disagree!
 Fine.
 This is Open Source, I'm not ramming it down your throat, so please move on and ignore me.
 The code will still be there next year, when you want it :P

+## How does it work?
+You can find usage examples in [the design spec](https://github.com/cdegroot/unclever/blob/master/src/test/scala/com/evrl/unclever/BasicUsage.scala).
+I'm lazy and documentation gets out of date, which is why I keep the design spec as a bunch of (ignored) tests - at least as long as they'll compile, they'll have some relevance to the actual code.

 ## So can I use this code to run my nuclear reactor?
 Of course.
 Don't sue me, however, if stuff blows up.